**LOW FODMAP: drizzle it over fresh blueberries and raspberries instead.

 I hope you enjoy these!
 What are your favorite low histamine snacks?
 You can post in the comments below.
 We’d love to hear from you!

-*Some links in this website are affiliate links, which means I may make a very small commission if you purchase through the link.
-It never costs you any more to purchase through the links, and I try to find the best deals I can.
-I only recommend products that I love and use personally or use in my practice.
-Any commissions help support the newsletter, website, and ongoing research so I can continue to offer you free tips, recipes, and info.
+Some links in this website are affiliate links, which means Mast Cell 360 may make a very small commission if you purchase through the link.
+It never costs you any more to purchase through the links, and we try to find the best deals we can.
+We only recommend products that we love and use personally or use in the Mast Cell 360 practice.
+Any commissions help support the newsletter, website, and ongoing research so Mast Cell 360 can continue to offer you free tips, recipes, and info.
 Thank you for your support!

 Beth, thank you so much for adding the salicylate information!
 I have recently gone low oxalate and my salicylate reactions have skyrocketed.
 I truly appreciate that your food recommendations include low histamine, low oxalate and now some salicylate info too!!
 I would love to hear a podcast talking about the oxalate/salicylate pathway issues 😉